Asking for donations

 - SMS (okay, so it’s not via the internet, but you get the picture)

-Key things to include in a fundraising post or message might be why you’re doing the 40 Hour Famine, where the money goes and how people can donate.
-Oh, and a link to your Famine Profile URL, of course!
+The key is sharing your online fundraising page.
+Make sure to include a link to this in your fundraising post or message, along with why you’re doing the 40 Hour Famine, where the money goes and how people can donate.

 Make it personal